Code of Student Conduct

 Article II.
 Discipline Authority

 2.1.
-University jurisdiction and discipline shall be applied to conduct that occurs on University premises or that adversely affects the University community and or the pursuit of its objectives.
+University jurisdiction and discipline shall be applied to conduct that occurs on University premises or that adversely affects the local community or the University community or the pursuit of its objectives.
 When conduct occurs off University premises, the vice president of Student Life shall determine whether University jurisdiction should be asserted.

 2.2.
 The vice president of Student Life shall develop policies for the administration of the student discipline system and procedural rules for the conduct of hearings that are not inconsistent with the provisions of this student code.